 If I have one regret as a business owner, it’s not focusing on building our email list earlier in the process”

-You can learn more on this topic by reading our article on why you should start building your email list right away.
+You can learn more about this topic by reading our article on why you should start building your email list right away.

 Now that you know the importance of building an email list, let’s see how to get started with Constant Contact to build an email list for your WordPress site.